US singles out Iran, readies response to Saudi oil attacks | Malay Mail

 “The Kingdom condemns this egregious crime, which threatens international peace and security, and affirms that the primary target of this attack are global energy supplies, as this attack is in line with the previous attacks against Saudi Aramco pumping stations using Iranian weapons,” the Saudi foreign ministry said in a statement.

-At a press conference in Ankara, Iranian President Hassan Rouhani said the attacks were an act of self-defense by the Huthis, against the Saudi-led forces conducting an air campaign against them since 2015.
+At a press conference in Ankara, Iranian President Hassan Rouhani said the attacks were an act of self-defence by the Huthis against the Saudi-led forces conducting an air campaign against them since 2015.

 “Yemen is the target of daily bombings...
 The people of Yemen have been forced to respond, they are only defending themselves,” Rouhani said.